 Another potential detractor may be the lack of certifications at Beck Capital.
 The company has a wealth of experience, but lacks the same formal credentials (such as CFPs, CFAs and CPAs) that many other firms include.
 If that’s important to you, you may want to try another firm.

 Beck Capital Management Advisors: What to Know

-Eight people work at Beck Capital Management, making this firm the same size as Waterloo Capital Management, another Austin firm.
-Out of the eight, three work as investment advisors, two as strategist and researchers and one as the chief investment officer (and president).
+Seven people work at Beck Capital Management, making this firm a comparable size to Waterloo Capital Management, another Austin firm.
+Out of the seven, six serve in a financial advisory role.

 While you’ll find decades worth of experience among the staff, you won’t find many of the common certifications found at financial advisor firms.
 There isn’t one certified financial planner (CFP) or chartered financial analyst (CFA) or certified public accountant.
 While those certifications indicate that the participant met certain requirements, exams or membership fees, they don’t necessarily replace years of industry experience.

 While the common certifications aren’t found here, one employee, Melanie Johnson, is a certified divorce financial advisor (CDFA), a certification not found at any of the other Austin advisor firms we researched.
 This certification indicates experience in helping clients navigate the financial complexities of divorce.
 This includes specialized training of how to assist divorcees in identifying and valuing marital assets.

 James “Frank” Beck, is the principal owner of the firm.
 He serves as the president and the chief investment officer.
 He has a mathematics degree from University of Texas at Austin and has worked in investment services since 1978.
 He founded the predecessor to Beck Capital Management in 1997 and has led the company since.